-5. Also create a default space for the origin of the association point type - in this case a small space with a limited height, so that it can be contained within the extent of the association area.
+5. Also create a default space for the origin of the assertion point type - in this case a small space with a limited height, so that it can be contained within the extent of the assertion area.
 Select the Assertion Point type, then the "origin" spatial property.
-Under Default Spaces, double click <Create a new default space>, select Assertion Point type again, and hit the space bar to reset the view.
-Now create a 1m diameter cylinder around the point with vertical extent from top 1.0 m to bottom 0.5 m.
+Under DEFAULT SPACES, double-click <Create a new default space>, select Assertion Point type again, click in the editor and press Space to reset the view.
+Now create a 1 m diameter cylinder around the point with vertical extent from top 1.0 m to bottom 0.5 m.
 Click Save.